Chemmart Sertraline Tablets

 - epilepsy or convulsions, fits or seizures – you should avoid taking sertraline if your epilepsy is not properly controlled; if it is properly controlled your doctor will wish to watch you carefully if you take sertraline

 - heart problems causing irregular heartbeats

 - kidney problems

 - problems with blood clotting or abnormal bleeding

-Some combinations of medicines may increase the risk of serious side effects and are potentially life-threatening.
-Therefore some medicines must not be taken with sertraline.
-These include:
+Some medicines and sertraline may increase the risk of serious side effects and are potentially life-threatening.
+The following medicines must not be taken with sertraline:

-- monoamine oxidase inhibitors, such as moclobemide, phenelzine, tranylcypromine, selegiline and linezolid
+- monoamine oxidase inhibitors (MAOIs), such as moclobemide, phenelzine, tranylcypromine, selegiline and linezolid

 Some other medicines may interact with sertraline.
 These include: